Morgan's Christmas Raid: Raid

 A party of Harlan's 11th Kentuckians discovered some of Morgan's men, numbering around 800 cavalry, at rest by the Rolling Fork River near Boston on December 29.
 The Confederate commander, Colonel Basil W. Duke, was at that time conducting a court martial.
 He ordered a withdrawal across the river before being wounded in the head by a shell explosion.
 Union artillery fire prevented a crossing until Duke's men counterattacked the 2,300-strong Union force and silenced the artillery, allowing a withdrawal.

 Harlan, wary that Morgan might attempt to burn the nearby railroad bridge across the Rolling Fork, did not pursue.
 Morgan's men then made their way back towards Tennessee.
 They proceeded via Bardstown, New Haven and Springfield.
 A Union force prevented his passing through Lebanon on December 30, so Morgan bypassed the town at night.
-Heavy snow fell from December 30, which hindered Morgan's progress.
+Heavy snow fell on December 30, which hindered Morgan's progress.
 Morgan continued via Campbellsville and Tebbs' Bend, where he burnt a stockade and a bridge crossing the Green River.
 His raid ended with his arrival at Smithville, Tennessee, on January 5, 1863.

 Morgan's men had covered 500 mi in the raid.
 They had killed or wounded 150 Union soldiers and captured more than 1,800, many of whom had been paroled.
-They had also caused several million dollars of damage to Union property including bridges, railroad depots, water stations and storehouses, and 35 mi of railroad track were torn up.
-Morgan's force suffered 2 men killed, 24 wounded and 64 missing (some of the wounded and missing later rejoined their units).
+They had also caused several million dollars of damage to Union property, including bridges, railroad depots, water stations, and storehouses, and 35 mi of railroad tracks were torn up.
+Morgan's force suffered 2 men killed, 24 wounded, and 64 missing (some of the wounded and missing later rejoined their units).

 Impact

 Former Virginia Military Institute military history professor Spencer C. Tucker has described the raid as "arguably Morgan's most successful foray of the war".
-The raid provided Morgan with large quantities of captured stores and good quality weapons sufficient to arm his entire force.
-However former West Point Academy history lecturer Robert R. Mackey considers that the importance of the raid has been overstated.
+The raid provided Morgan with large quantities of captured stores and good-quality weapons to arm his entire force.
+However, former West Point Academy history lecturer Robert R. Mackey considers that the importance of the raid has been overstated.
 He contends that Major General William Rosecrans, in charge of the Army of the Ohio, had anticipated such a raid might occur and stockpiled, in anticipation, stores sufficient to supply his army for three months.
-Winter rainfall had also swelled the Cumberland River allowing Rosecrans to receive supplies by boat rather than rail.
-Although work on repairing the railroad bridges did not commence until March 1863 Rosecrans' supply lines had generally reached pre-raid capacity by February 1.
+Winter rainfall had also swelled the Cumberland River, allowing Rosecrans to receive supplies by boat rather than rail.
+Although work on repairing the railroad bridges did not commence until March 1863, Rosecrans' supply lines had generally reached pre-raid capacity by February 1.

-The raid diverted 7,300 Union soldiers from the December 31 – January 2 Battle of Stones River where Bragg fought and was defeated by Rosecrans.
-It also prevented Morgan from being present at the battle, depriving Bragg of an important means of reconnaissance.
-After the raid the Union committed more than 20,000 soldiers to static defence in the Western Theater, in an attempt to prevent a recurrence.
+The raid diverted 7,300 Union soldiers from the December 31 – January 2 Battle of Stones River, where Bragg fought and was defeated by Rosecrans.
+It also prevented Morgan from being present at the battle, depriving Bragg of a vital means of reconnaissance.
+After the raid, the Union committed more than 20,000 soldiers to static defense in the Western Theater, in an attempt to prevent a recurrence.